sisl/AA222Project0/README.md

 - `localtest.jl` runs tests on `project0_jl`.
 - `make_submission.sh` is a shell script to create the zip file for submission to gradescope (Unix).
 - `make_submission_gitbash.sh` is a shell script to create the zip file for submission to gradescope (Windows GitBash + 7-Zip).
-- `make_submission.bat` is a batch file to create a zip file for submission to gradescope (Windows Command Prompt)
+- `make_submission.bat` is a batch file to create a zip file for submission to gradescope (Windows PowerShell + 7-Zip).

 ## Deliverables

 ### Required installs for Windows only
 - Install Git from <https://git-scm.com/download/win> and ensure you install GitBash when asked whether you want to.
-- Optional: Install 7-Zip from <https://www.7-zip.org/> and try to install it at the recommended location: `C:\Program Files\7-Zip`.
-If you choose **not** to install 7-Zip, you must use `make_submission.bat` instead of `make_submission_gitbash.sh` to create the zip file for submission.
+- Install 7-Zip from <https://www.7-zip.org/> and try to install it at the recommended location: `C:\Program Files\7-Zip`.

 ### Choose a programming language